-The proposed ad valorem tax rate for FY 2020-2021 is to remain at \$.20 cents per \$100 valuation with a budgeted collection rate of 91.89%.
-Each penny of the Town's property tax rate generates approximately \$25,999 on 100% collection.
+The proposed ad valorem tax rate for FY 2021-2022 is to remain at \$.20 cents per \$100 valuation with a budgeted collection rate of 98.17%.
+Each penny of the Town's property tax rate generates approximately \$26,251 on 100% collection, with a revenue neutral tax rate of \$0.20 cents per \$100 total valuation.

 The General Fund currently remains debt free.
 The Town of Sawmills attempts to pay for capital outlay items from actual revenue sources, and/or reserves, rather than issuing bonds or borrowing funds and paying interest on debt.
-The Town will not need an appropriation of General Fund unrestricted reserves in order to balance the budget.
+The Town will not need an appropriation of the General Fund unrestricted reserves in order to balance the budget.

-Anticipated State collected local revenues have been calculated utilizing data supplied by the North Carolina League of Municipalities and local economic data, along with trends seen among other cities and counties around the region as we attempt to best prepare for the uncertainty ahead.
+Anticipated State collected local revenues have been calculated utilizing data supplied by the North Carolina League of Municipalities and local economic data, along with trends seen among other cities and counties around the region, as we attempt to best prepare for the uncertainty ahead.

-Some highlights in the General Fund Departmental budgets include:
+Some highlights in the General Fund Departmental Budgets include:

-- maintaining employee benefits at current levels; - 3% COLA and up to a 2% merit increase for employees; - continued participation in the Caldwell County Sales Tax Reinvestment Program in the amount of \$194,000
+- maintaining employee benefits at current levels - implemented in-house salary study to ensure Town wages remain competitive - continued annual participation in the Caldwell County Sales Tax Reinvestment Program in the amount of \$194,000